 Module 10: Managing Network Security

 This module describes common network-related security threats, and describes options to mitigate them.
-It describes Windows Firewall, IPsec connection security rules, and Windows Defender, and how to configure these tools to manage network security.
+It describes tools such as Windows Firewall, IPsec connection security rules, and Windows Defender, and how students can configure these tools to manage network security.

 Lab : Managing Network Security